ashsiv/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Testing the model with new images.

 The following images are tested with the model.
+The difficulty in classifying each image is discussed in bold against each image.

 <p align="center">
     Speed Limit 20 Km/h <b> Overwritten text</b>